JanneCools/trade/README.md

-# TRADE (Transition-Rule-based Anomaly Detection Engine)
+# TRADE: Transition-Rule-based Anomaly Detection Engine

 This repository contains the reproducibility artifacts for the TRADE framework, a logic-based approach for detecting anomalies in sparse and irregular time series using transition rules.